ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-selenoid-hub.md

 ## 4. Recording a video of your Test Case ##

-In case you want to record your test case as a video
+In case you want to record your test case as a video follow these steps:

-- Add a Custom Capability to your Selenium hub configuration:
+1. Add a Custom Capability to your Selenium hub configuration:

 **enableVideo** with a boolean set to **true**

 ![](attachments/setup-local-selenoid-hub/add_capability.png)

-- Once the test case is finished you will find your video in:  [http://yourmachinenameorIP:4444/video](http://localhost:4444/video)
+2. Once the test case finishes you can find your video in:  [http://yourmachinenameorIP:4444/video](http://localhost:4444/video)

-It will show as "sessiom-id.mp4"
+The video shows as "session-id.mp4"

-- (Optional:) You can give the video file a custom name by adding another Custom Capability:
+4. (Optional:) You can give the video file a custom name by adding another Custom Capability:

-**VideoName** and as a string your name, for example **MyTestVideo.mp4** (don't forget the .mp4!)
+**VideoName** with a string, for example **MyTestVideo.mp4** (don't forget the .mp4!)

 ![](attachments/setup-local-selenoid-hub/video_name.png)

-After executing the test case, don't forget to download the video file or give it a different in the next session, otherwise it will be overwritten!
+After executing the test case, don't forget to download the video file or give it a different name in the next session, otherwise it is overwritten!

 ## 4. Optional: Installing a hub with a Portal with "Live-View" ##

-You will need a slightly different browser.json and docker-compose.yml file
+To install a hub with a Portal for "Live-View" you need a different browser.json and docker-compose.yml file.
+To add a "Live View" follow these steps:

-- browser.json (with vnc browser images):
+1. Create a browser.json with VNC browser image:

 ```
 {